Shuhrat-java/mp4_demuxer/README.md

 # mp4_demuxer
-Demux mp4 file to aac and h264 format
+Demux/mux mp4 file to/from aac and h264 format